chainguard-dev/edu-images-demos/go/go-digester/README.md

 docker build . -t digester
 ```

-Then use the following command to run the image.You can replace `mariadb` with any other image name available in the free tier:
+Then use the following command to run the image.
+You can replace `mariadb` with any other image name available in the free tier:

 ```shell
 docker run --rm digester mariadb